docarray/docarray/docs/user_guide/representing/array.md

 ### `DocList` vs `DocVec`

 [`DocList`][docarray.array.doc_list.doc_list.DocList] and [`DocVec`][docarray.array.doc_vec.doc_vec.DocVec] are both
-[`AnyDocArray`][docarray.array.any_array.AnyDocArray] but they have different use case, and they differ in how they store the data in memory.
+[`AnyDocArray`][docarray.array.any_array.AnyDocArray] but they have different use cases, and they differ in how they store the data in memory.

-They share almost everything that as been said in the previous section, but they have some conceptual differences.
+They share almost everything that has been said in the previous sections, but they have some conceptual differences.

 [`DocList`][docarray.array.doc_list.doc_list.DocList] is based on Python List.
-You can, append, extend, insert, pop , ... on it.
+You can append, extend, insert, pop , ... on it.
 In DocList, the data is individually owned by each `BaseDoc` collect just different Document reference.
-You want to use [`DocList`][docarray.array.doc_list.doc_list.DocList] when you want to be able to rearrange or rerank you data.
+You want to use [`DocList`][docarray.array.doc_list.doc_list.DocList] when you want to be able to rearrange or re-rank your data.
 One flaw of `DocList` is that none of the data is contiguous in memory.
-So you cannot leverage function that require contiguous data like without first copying the data in a continuous array.
+So you cannot leverage functions that require contiguous data like without first copying the data in a continuous array.

 [`DocVec`][docarray.array.doc_vec.doc_vec.DocVec] is a columnar data structure.
 DocVec is always an array of homogeneous Documents.
 The idea is that every attribute of the `BaseDoc` will be stored in a contiguous array: a column.